 Gem story was written by: BOBO Marketing Services

-The epitome of couple goals, Rosa Vicent and her husband Andersen Zapata have been running their own business selling and installing wholesale LED lighting for commercial and residential properties for over four years.
-Rosa’s true passion was discovered within the hiring side of operations — creating employment and treating employees as human beings.
-To Rosa, every individual adds a unique value, and she wants to provide a space for them to bring their true selves and their ideas to the team.
-She believes “Everyone has something to offer,” looks for people who are honest, punctual, reliable, and growth-driven.
+The epitome of couple goals, Rosa Vicent and her husband Andersen Zapata are two Gems in one!
+They have been running their own business, which is selling and installing wholesale LED lighting for commercial and residential properties, for over four years.
+Rosa’s true passion comes from the hiring side of operations—creating employment and treating employees as human beings.
+To her, every individual adds their own unique value, and she delights in providing a space for them to bring their true selves and ideas to the team.
+She truly believes that “everyone has something to offer,” and she looks to hire people who are honest, punctual, reliable, and growth-driven.

-Plus, lighting systems will also essentially connect with the Internet of things, which will help data systems.
+With lighting systems also serving as an essential way to connect with the Internet of things, it can also be used to help data systems.

-Early on Venezuela-native Rosa and her husband got into a partnership that unfortunately didn’t end well.
-They ended up doing all the work and when they tried to renegotiate the terms of their partnership, their partner ended up taking them to court and losing.
-As a trusting person, Rosa says the experience shut her down and made it difficult to trust people again.
+Rosa, a native of Venezuela, and her husband Anderson, who is from Colombia, both came from previous relationships that, unfortunately, didn’t end well.
+Both Rosa and Andersen were the ones doing all the work in their respective partnerships.
+When they tried to renegotiate the terms of their partnership, their partners ended up taking them to court and losing.
+Originally a trusting person, Rosa admits that the experience shut her down and made it difficult to trust people again.

-She says the lesson she learned is to pay attention to red flags, gut feelings, and the insight of your biggest supporters.
+An important lesson Rosa learned from her ordeal was to pay attention to red flags, gut feelings, and the insight of her biggest supporters.

 We Can Do This

-After the lawsuit, Rosa and her husband, who’s originally from Colombia, realized they could do it on their own.
-A lot of their success has to do with marketing, and she and her husband sit down once a week to go over budgeting to review what’s actually working.
-Some of the advertising platforms and tactics they use include Facebook, email blasting, and now Mom & Pop Gems.
-It’s essential to see how customers are finding you and then replicate that success to continue attracting even more customers.
-Eventually, they’d like to hire more people and find the right partner.
+A lot of their current success running Lighting of Tomorrow has to do with marketing.
+The couple makes time to sit down once a week to go over budgeting and to review what’s actually working for the company.
+Some of the advertising platforms and tactics they utilize include Facebook, email blasting, and now Mom & Pop Gems!
+It’s essential for them to analyze how customers are finding them.
+Then, they work to replicate that success in order to attract even more customers.
+They are always on the lookout to hire more people and find new, effective partners.

-When you’re first learning, you’re going to mess up and there are going to be haters and other obstacles that come your way.
-Identify a clear goal and be ready to mentally put in the work.
-Do something that’s not just for the money, and don’t do it if it’s going to make you miserable.
+When you’re first learning, you’re going to mess up, and there are going to be haters and other obstacles that come your way.
+Rosa encourages newcomers in the industry to identify a clear goal and to be ready to mentally put in the work.
+Do something that’s not just for the money, but don’t do it if it’s going to make you miserable.
 Money isn’t guaranteed but the hustle is.
 Be prepared to put in the work and the rest will come.